 In addition to these medical reasons, it prevents unwanted pregnancies, a significant problem in our society.
 Millions of dogs are euthanized every year because they are strays.

 We usually spay a dog when it is around 6 months of age.
 This timetable is variable, the important point is to perform the surgery before it goes into heat.
 The ongoing old wives tale that states dogs should go into heat before spaying is incorrect.
 Most dogs go into heat starting around 9 months of age, and do it twice each year.

-On the day of surgery we need your pet in the hospital between 7:30 AM and 8 AM.
-Please take away all food and water when you go to bed the evening before surgery, and do not give your dog anything to eat or drink the morning of surgery.
+On the day of surgery we need your dog in the hospital between 7:30 AM and 8 AM.
+Please take away all food when you go to bed the evening before surgery.
+Let your pet have water during the night.
+Do not give your dog anything to eat or drink the morning of surgery.

 Our surgeon will call you after the surgery is complete and your dog is awake.
 It can go home in the late afternoon the day of surgery.
 Please call our office at 4 PM for pickup time, you will be given written post operative instructions then.
 We are open in the evening if you need to pick up later.